kellyluo25/recollectives/_posts/2021-08-08-seasons-twenty-one.md

 I felt vacant.
 Hollowed out by the past year: one whole year.

+There are a few systematic phases to picking up new interests while the world warps in a different direction.
 I watched *Mare of Easttown*.
-Listened to *Sour*, repeatedly, teenage angst on a sonic warpath.
+Listened to *Sour*, repeatedly, as go the chronicles of teenage angst on a sonic warpath.
 I found myself eager to write again, but lost that eagerness as soon as we turned the corner on the solstice.
-I filled this incessant void called time and played video games, revisited the Pokémon pals of my youth.
-I took up painting with watercolors, studied up on color theory, and revived pigments from baked slumber with single drops of water.
+I filled this incessant void called time by playing video games and revisited the Pokémon pals of my youth.
+I took up painting with watercolors, studied up on color theory, and revived pigments from pan-baked slumber with drops of water.